commandlinepy/crud-search-json-db/README.md

 - add "no items in db" if empty

-- db data items: formatting
+- db data items: improve formatting